U.S. Stocks Drop on Worries About Growth

 By Paul Vigna and Max Bernhard

-The Dow Jones Industrial Average dropped nearly 600 points Wednesday on worries about a slowdown in the U.S. economy.
+U.S. stocks fell sharply Wednesday as worries about a slowdown in the U.S. economy sparked a flight from risky assets to start the fourth quarter.

-Concerns about slowing global growth have resumed this week, shaking a bet among U.S. investors that the trade war-induced slowdown overseas wouldn't hit the U.S. as hard.
+The first two days of October have tested investors' confidence.
+Despite a plethora of concerns this year--a U.S.-China trade war, uncertainty over the Federal Reserve's interest-rate path, and a slowdown in corporate earnings--U.S. investors consistently bet on continuing economic growth, even as markets overseas faltered.

-That bet got upended after the Institute for Supply Management said Tuesday that its U.S. manufacturing index fell in September to the lowest level since June 2009.
-Wednesday's soft private-sector jobs report added to the concerns about the health of the economy.
+That bet was upended after data Tuesday showed a gauge of U.S. factory activity contracted for the second consecutive month, falling to its lowest level since June 2009.
+Wednesday's private-sector jobs report, which showed the pace of job creation has slowed, added to the concerns about the health of the economy.

-The Dow industrials fell 533 points, or 2%, following a 1.3% decline Tuesday.
+The Dow industrials fell 494 points, or 1.9%, as of 4 p.m.
+ET, following a 1.3% decline Tuesday.
 Those declines put the index on pace for its worst start to quarter since the depths of the financial crisis in the fourth quarter of 2008, when it fell 19%.

-The economic weakness, and the market's reaction to it, would only bring more attention to the U.S.-China trade war and attempts to end it.
-Negotiators from both countries are expected to begin high-level talks in Washington on Oct.
-10.
+The S&P 500 dropped 1.8%, falling more than 1% in consecutive sessions for the first time this year.
+The last time the broad equity gauge dropped that much on back-to-back days was Dec.
+24, 2018, when an end-of-year selloff nearly ended the long-running bull market.
+The technology-heavy Nasdaq Composite lost 1.6%.

-More immediately, traders will pay close attention to two consumer-focused reports this week -- the Institute for Supply Management's services sector data on Thursday and Friday's payrolls report.
+All three major indexes are now negative for the past 12 months.
+They are holding on to double-digit percentage gains for 2019 after a brutal selloff last fall.

 "So far the consumer has been the silver lining holding everything together," said Shawn Snyder, the head of investment strategy at Citi Personal Wealth Management.